risingwavelabs/risingwave-docs/versioned_docs/version-1.3/create-source/create-source-kafka.md

 :::

-Here is an example of creating a materialized source encrypted with SSL without using SASL authentication.
+Here is an example of creating a table encrypted with SSL without using SASL authentication.

 ```sql
 CREATE TABLE IF NOT EXISTS source_1 (